paul-jean/paul-jean.github.io/_posts/2017-09-04-blog-01-combining-phonemes.md

 date: 2017-09-04
 ---

-# in search of a baby name ...

-## part 2: an algorithm for combining phonemes
+In part 2 of this series, I explore an algorithm for combining phonemes.

 This is part 2 in the series about searching for a name for this cutie-pie: